scottyantipa/slack-emoji-swag/README.md

 ## Spiral
 Use './src/spiral.sh' to produce various spiral shapes.
 Awesome for circular stickers!

-### Some helpful image magick commands for generating fun patterns
+### Some helpful imagemagick commands for generating fun patterns

 Center an image within another image and output a composite.
 Note that the output doesn't require a file extension.
 ```